Prince Mohammad Bin Abdulaziz Hospital - Madinah

 - Clinical Resource NurseWithin the mission, vision and values of Saudi Arabian National Guard-Health Affairs and the Division of Nursing Services, provides unit-based skills assessment and development for nursing personnel, nursing students, interns and residents within a clinical specialty.
 Read MoreApply Now

-- Consultant - ICUWithin the mission, vision and values of Saudi Arabian National Guard - Health Affairs, responsible for evaluation and management of patients in the field of critical care.Read MoreApply Now
+- Consultant - AnesthesiaWithin the mission, vision and values of Saudi Arabian National Guard – Health Affairs, delivery of anesthesia and related services to the patients of the KAMC, appropriate t their expertise, work experience, language and computer skills under the responsibility of the Chair of the Department of Anesthesia.Read MoreApply Now

 - Consultant Pediatric GastroenterologyWithin the mission, vision and values of Saudi Arabian National Guard – Health Affairs, to provide patient care; education and training of Associate Consultants and Assistant Consultants, Medicine Residents, National Guard physicians; supervise clinics, research; self-education; and participate in on-call for Division of Gastroenterology in the Department of Pediatrics.Read MoreApply Now